demiroguzhan/melbourne-housing-analysis/README.md

     ##                       NA's
     ##                          2

-When we do the same operations for the second line, we get the Southern Metropolitan value with a probability of 91.9% and a Western Metropolitan value with a probability of 8.1%.
+When we do the same operations on the second line, we get the Southern Metropolitan value with a probability of 91.9% and a Western Metropolitan value with a probability of 8.1%.
 Based on this information, we can assume the Regionname of second line to be Southern